-At the drug delivery process, the results of this study show that the time is not limited because patient acceptance varies.
-Medication errors due to staff negligence continue to be detected in drug administration.
-These factors lead to longer waiting times for prescriptions.
 Delivery of drugs is one of the crucial stages in pharmaceutical services, where pharmacists must explain information about drugs comprehensively and precisely.
 If the pharmacist conveys information about the drug too quickly, it causes the patient not to pay attention to the information provided by the pharmacist.
 Patients assume they can read the directions for use on the drug label.
 The purpose of educating patients is that patients have knowledge related to drug use to prevent drug use errors and improve patient self-management behavior.
 Pharmacists are essential in ensuring the success of rational, safe, and effective treatment.
-Educating patients will make it easier for pharmacists to identify drug-related problems and provide alternatives to patients, with the aim that patients have compliance when taking drugs safely and correctly (Artini et al., 2020; Saiful et al., 2019).
+Educating patients will make it easier for pharmacists to identify drug-related problems and provide alternatives to patients, with the aim that patients have compliance when taking drugs safely and correctly (Artini, Effendi, & Veranita, 2020; Saiful, Nugraheni, & Medisa, 2019).